 What is luteinising hormone?

-Luteinising hormone, like follicle-stimulating hormone, is released by cells in the anterior pituitary gland and is crucial in regulating the function of ovaries in women, and testes in men.
+Luteinising hormone, like a follicle-stimulating hormone, is released by cells in the anterior pituitary gland and is crucial in regulating the function of ovaries in women, and testes in men.

 The luteinising hormone carries out different roles in the two halves of the menstrual cycle.
 In weeks one to two of the cycle, luteinising hormone is required to stimulate the ovarian follicles in the ovary to produce the female sex hormone, oestradiol.